 What is mortgage underwriting?

-After this, the lender will determine if you’re a suitable candidate for the loan.
+After this, the mortgage lender will determine if you’re a suitable candidate for the loan.
 The majority of this process occurs discreetly, but your participation is vital.

 As the borrower, it’s your responsibility to furnish your lender with all the financial information they require.
 By being transparent and forthcoming with information, you facilitate the lender’s decision-making process and increase the chances of approval for your mortgage application.